Shivam-3921/Physics_Informed_Neural_Networks_for_solving_differential_equations/README.md

   - **Boundary loss**: squared error enforcing Dirichlet boundary conditions.
 - Training points:
   - Uniformly distributed **interior** and **boundary** points.
+- For the 1D advection equation:
+  - Residual network (ResNet) architecture is used to improve stability and gradient flow.
+  - Time evolution is handled via RK4 discrete time stepping.
+  - A separate network is trained for each time step based on the previous solution.
 ---

 ## Structure

-- `PINNs.ipynb`: main notebook solving 1D and 2D PDEs
+- `PINNs.ipynb`: main notebook solving 1D and 2D PDEs, including the 1D advection equation

 ---